adarshc98/blaze-backend/README.md

-# Stock Market Prediction API
+# Backend for blazeSql Filtering

 This project provides a Flask API with Swagger documentation for blaze filtering